What key concerns do data sharing agreements address?

 How long are data sharing agreements in effect?

-The timeframes vary from two to five years, sometimes more.
-A shorter time frame may be necessary when a partnership is newer and partners want a near-term opportunity to reassess their agreement.
-Longer time frames allow the work to keep moving and are often preferable for more mature partnerships.
+The timeframe for data sharing agreements typically ranges from two to five years, sometimes more.
+A shorter time frame may be necessary when a partnership is newer, or when the process involves a unit of government that must seek annual approval as part of a legislative process.
+For those who can negotiate agreements over longer timeframes, the data sharing agreement allows the work to keep moving forward; such timeframes are often preferable for more mature partnerships.

 What protocols and training are needed to keep data secure?

-Data management and data security issues are critical.
-While research and practice partners are used to thinking about data management and security practices within their own institutions, the transfer and sharing of data is more complicated when working across systems.
-Partners may have different capacity to store, organize, transfer and secure data.
+Data management and data security are critical.
+While research and practice partners are used to thinking about data management and security practices within their own organizations, the transfer and sharing of data is more complicated when working across entities, especially those with different levels of store, organize, transfer and secure data.

-Partnerships address data security through protocols that limit access to certain individuals and for specific purposes.
-Mature RPPs say that FERPA guidelines should be the floor, not the ceiling, for protecting privacy and having protocols for linking and sharing data without compromising privacy.
+In general, RPPs often address data security through protocols that limit access to certain individuals and for specific purposes.
+Mature partnerships report that FERPA and HIPPA guidelines should be the floor, not the ceiling, for protecting privacy.